denkristoffer/filmbuff/README.md

 When initializing a new `FilmBuff` instance keyword arguments can passed to change default behaviours:

-- SSL is used by default when communicating with IMDb but it can be turned off by explicitly setting `ssl` to false.
+- SSL is used by default when communicating with IMDb but it can be turned off by setting `ssl` to false.
 - Locale defaults to `en_US` but this behaviour can be changed by passing `locale` with a different value.
 Locale can also be changed as necessary during runtime.
 See [Locales](#locales) for more information.

 `find_by_title` also takes keyword arguments that can be used to change the default behaviours on a per search basis.